pyglet/pyglet/README.rst

   * OpenGL and GLX
   * GDK 2.0+ or PIL (required for loading images other than PNG and BMP)
   * OpenAL or Pulseaudio (required for playing audio)

+Please note that pyglet v1.4 will likely be the last version to support Python 2.7.
+Future releases of pyglet will be Python 3 only, and will be targeting OpenGL 3.3+.
+Previous releases will remain available for download.

 Installation
 ------------